 Can I freeze corn pudding?

 That's a great question.
 I haven't tried freezing this vegan version yet.
-However, the Just website says JUST Egg should not be frozen, so I suppose that's our answer.
+However, the JUST Egg website says it should not be frozen.
+So I suppose that's our answer, although they may only be referring to it in the uncooked state.

 I wouldn't worry, though.
-This recipe doesn't make a huge 9 x 13 casserole's worth like my aunt Martha's recipe does.
-Plus, it's so delicious I think you'll finish off the leftovers with no problem!
+This recipe doesn't make a huge 9 x 13 casserole's-worth like my aunt Martha's recipe does.
+Plus, it's so delicious I think you'll finish off the leftovers without a problem!

 If corn pudding is as nostalgic and comforting for you as it is for me, I truly think you'll love this vegan version.
 If you try the recipe be sure to leave a comment and star rating below to let us know how it turned out!